Atik203/University-Management-Backend/.github/pull_request_template.md

-# Pull Request Template

 ## Description

 Please include a summary of the change and which issue is fixed.

-Fixes # (issue)

 ## Type of change

-Please delete options that are not relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)